Skip to content

 gt

-The gt method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
+The gt method is one of the fundamental methods in MyBatis-Plus for building query conditions.
 It is used to set a “greater than” condition for a single field.

 Scope of Use